stacks-network/stacks/resolvers.md

 ### Specifying what is being queried<a name="Specifying"/>

-Resolvers can support multiple _functionalities_ and multiple _blockchains_.
+Resolvers CAN support multiple _functionalities_ and multiple _blockchains_.
+They MUST support: at least one blockchain metaTLD, at least one blockchain TLD, and at least the corresponding `api.` subdomain functionality.

 To specify the blockchain being queried, two HTTP headers are supported: `HOST` and `BLOCKCHAIN`.
 The `HOST` header is used as convenience when using a resolver for DNS via the [`.dns` metaTLD](<#metatlds>).